lnbits/peasy/README.md

   <img src="assets/peasy-window.svg" alt="Peasy request window" width="350">
 </p>

+NixOS is one of the greatest Linux systems that exist, yet people complain its declarative paradigm is hard.
-Peasy can install and remove packages, find upstream AppImages, change GNOME appearance, control common Hyprland settings, connect Wi-Fi and Bluetooth, and prepare calendar events.
+Peasy completely removes this complexity, and through normal language can install and remove packages, find upstream AppImages, change GNOME appearance, control common Hyprland settings, connect Wi-Fi and Bluetooth, and prepare calendar events.
 Every system change is shown for review before NixOS builds and activates it.